varshankumar/CS146/Extra Credit/Everything_Everywhere_All_At_Once/README.md

 - Loop though original adjacency list
     - For each vertex list i
       - For each neighbor j
-        - Add i to j's list'=
+        - Add i to j's list

 Reversing Directions For Adjacency Matrix:
 - Create adjacency matrix of same size